22 min

 Step 4: Analyze Character Development: How to Do a Character Analysis Through Evolution

-Analyzing character development forms the most critical way we examine how a role grows and evolves over the story.
+Analyzing character development is the most critical way we examine how a role grows and evolves over the course of the story.
 In a character analysis, you should look at personality arcs, the events that induce their development (or regression), and the impact of their challenges and conflicts.

 Character Arcs: Transformation, Growth, or Regression